- Date : 04/02/2020

 If you're diagnosed with cancer today, will your health insurance be enough to help you fight this disease?
 Or would you need a cancer-specific insurance plan?

-According to cancer prevention experts, there were a little over 14 million cancer patients in the world in 2012.
-This is estimated to balloon to more than 24 million by 2035.
+According to cancer prevention experts, there were a little over 17 million new cancer patients in the world in 2018.
+This is estimated to balloon to more than 27.5 million new cancer patients by 2040.

 The scariest part is, you could be the next victim.